-Auxiliary hydraulic system reservoir and pump.
+Auxiliary hydraulicsystem reservoir and pump.

-C-130H and L-100-30 airplanes have three separate 3000 psi hydraulic power systems.
+C- 130H and L-100-30 airplanes have three separate 3000 psi hydraulic power systems.
 They are known as the booster, utility, and auxiliary systems and are used to operate components such as the flight controls, landing gear, and cargo doors.
-Although the systems are separate, for reasons of safety and system reliability many of their functions overlap to provide a multiple source of hydraulic power for vital operations.
-(Ref.
-Figure 1.)
+Although the systems are separate, for reasons of safety and system reliability many of their functions overlap to provide a multiple source of hydraulic power for vital operations (see chart at right).